 As Benjamin Franklin says,’ If you fail to plan then you plan to fail.

 Take a piece of paper and make your macro plan first.
 Write down the various months on a piece of paper.
-From July 2020 to January 2021 there are 6 Months that you have to not just finish the syllabus but also to revise.
+From July 2021 to February 2022 there are 6 Months that you have to not just finish the syllabus but also revise.

 Divide the Subjects